chapel-lang/chapel/modules/standard/Socket.md

 For providing more granular control over socket options `setSocketOpt` and `getSocketOpt` will be provided which can be used to manipulate socket options.
 For more information about them [man page](https://man7.org/linux/man-pages/man2/getsockopt.2.html) can be referred as to what options we can set on sockets.

-The functions will use Chapel implementation for them defined in the [Sys module](https://chapel-lang.org/docs/modules/standard/Sys.html#Sys.sys_getsockopt) but user wont need to provide in file descriptor manually then can just pass in `tcpConn|tcpListener|udpSocket` rest arguments will remain same.
+The functions will use Chapel implementation for them defined in the [Sys module](https://chapel-lang.org/docs/modules/standard/Sys.html#Sys.sys_getsockopt) but user won't need to provide in file descriptor manually then can just pass in `tcpConn|tcpListener|udpSocket` rest arguments will remain same.